 - As a result, organic farming rejects the unpredictable risks coming from the release of artificially designed molecules (e.g. “synthetic” pesticides) and organisms (from genetic engineering) into the environment.

-- In organic farming only, substances already occurring in the natural system are used:
+- In organic farming only, substances already occurring in the natural system and substances chemically identical to molecules occurring in nature are used:

 - Substances of animal origin (e.g. whey, pheromones);

 - The organic regulation allows only the use of specific plant protection products, when duly justified and when preventive measures are not enough.

 - Consequently, on many of the land cultivated organically no pesticides are applied at all.
 No herbicides are currently allowed at all.

 To explain how a plant health care strategy can work in practice, please see the example of the European copper minimisation strategy in organic farming.
 It explains the whole set of measures undertaken to continously reduce the use of copper compounds as plant protection product in organic agriculture.
 There is also a presentation on the use of copper in organic farming online.